yuseinkerdakov/yuseinkerdakov/README.md

 ---

 ⚠️ Note on activity:
-Some periods may show reduced activity here due to my work on private repositories and other platforms (e.g., GitLab, Bitbucket).
+Some periods may show reduced activity here due to my work on private projects on other platforms (e.g. GitLab, Bitbucket).